Know Your Rights: Fact Sheets About Disability Laws

-Your Action Planning Guide for Promoting Full Community Participation Among People with Disabilities
+Your Action Planning Guide for Promoting Full Community Participation Among People with Disabilities (PDF)

 This resource for independent living centers and other community-based initiatives supports efforts to bring about community change that facilitates community participation.
 Authors: G. White, J. Schultz, C. Holt, S. Obermeier.

 This self-administered training manual designed to teach people with disabilities and others to write effective advocacy letters contains worksheets, exemplary letters, a reference section with information on disability policy, and information on analyzing disability concerns.
 See the Advocacy Training Package above for an updated version.
 Authors: G. White, D. Nary, and R. Thomson.